 Whether you're new to native plants or looking for ideas for your own yard, our gardens are open for self-guided visits and offer practical, local examples of sustainable landscaping.
 For a virtual look at some of the plants in our garden, click HERE.

-Each spring, we host our Native Plant Sale featuring a wide variety of New Jersey native species.
-These plants support pollinators, improve water quality, and promote biodiversity.
+Each spring, we host an annual native plant sale featuring a wide variety of New Jersey native species.
+Native plants support pollinators and wildlife, improve water quality, and strengthen local biodiversity.
+In 2026, we sold more than 800 native plants to the Lake Hopatcong Community, helping create a healthier, more resilient local ecosystem.

 By choosing native plants in your yard, you are not only helping wildlife, you are creating a healthier place for yourself, your family, and your community.
 You are also making choices that are beneficial to the health of Lake Hopatcong, its watershed, and even the planet.
 And, they're beautiful!